pushkalmani/EmotionClassification/README.md

 [(Back to top)](#list-of-contents)

 Dataset used is : [The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)](https://zenodo.org/record/1188976)
+It contains audio data as well as video+audio data for the task of emotion classification.
 We will be using audio only data from the dataset mentioned above.

 ## Working